 Fresh herbs are trickier to use, as they burn easily on the grill.
 However, if you want to experiment then dill, parsley, and rosemary work particularly well in a grilled salmon marinade.
 Or perhaps used in a sauce to brush over the salmon when serving.

 Here are a few of the flavor options already on my blog: peanut butter miso salmon, lime and ginger marinated salmon, or honey garlic glazed salmon.

 To say that this fish is versatile would be an understatement.
 If I were to list all the ways to enjoy it, I’d be here for days.
 So here’s a short list of some of my top picks:

 - Salsa: For a simple serving, top with a dollop of fresh salsa (fruity or savory) like mango salsa, pineapple jalapeno salsa, or pico de gallo.

 - Avocado: Avocado and seafood pair so well.
-Serve this grilled salmon topped with some diced avocado, guacamole, drizzled in avocado cilantro dressing, or with a side of easy avocado salad!
+Serve this grilled salmon topped with some guacamole, drizzled in avocado cilantro dressing, or with a side of easy avocado salad!

 - Grains: For a complete meal, serve the salmon alongside quinoa.
 For a lower-carb option, serve with one of these cauliflower rice options.

-- In salads: You can toss cold fish into all kinds of leafy green salads and serve alongside options like this simple lettuce salad recipe, simple kale Caesar, or baby kale salad.
+- In salads: You can toss cold fish into all kinds of leafy green salads and serve alongside options like this simple lemon kale salad.

 Making This Recipe in Advance

 Make ahead: You can leave the fillets marinating for up to 24 hours, covered, in the refrigerator before grilling.

 Storing: Allow the grilled salmon to cool down, then refrigerate, covered, for up to 4 days.
-The leftovers are great for enjoying cold in a salad, sandwich, or wrap!
+The leftovers are great for enjoying cold in a canned salmon salad recipe, a sandwich, or wrap!

 Freeze: Transfer the salmon to a freezer-safe airtight container and store for up to 3 months.
 Try to do this within a couple of hours of cooking them to prevent bacteria growth.
 Thaw in the refrigerator before re-serving.